Got a question? We've got answers.

 • Quality: < 64 kbps

 Yes!
 When you're setting up your podcast, you have the option to enable Multiepisode support.
-This will allow your listeners to select one of the last 10 episodes.
+This will allow your listeners to select one of many episodes (up to the maximum your plan allows).

 Yes!